-During the year ended June 30, 2018, the School received a \$289,825 recoverable grant from Mater Academy, Inc. The purpose of the grant is for the School to fund operating expenses.
+During the year ended June 30, 2019, the School received a \$650,000 recoverable grant from Mater Academy, Inc. The purpose of the grant is for the School to fund operating expenses.
 Under the terms of the grant, the School would repay Mater Academy, Inc. in the event the School experiences a surplus of its operating budget for any period ending on June 30, following the execution of the agreement.
-The maximum the School may be required to pay in the future should the School meet the requirements for repayment is \$289,825.
+The maximum the School may be required to pay in the future should the School meet the requirements for repayment is \$939,825, including prior period grants.